Learning the Cello - Improvisation

 Improvisation is good for so many reasons:

 Here's a very simple and fun way to introduce improvisation to your students.
 Ask everyone to pluck a steady ostinato of AAGG and demonstrate first by improvising rhythms on open A. The students are learning, one by one, to fit an improvised rhythm into a pulse.
 You can then expand this to adding more pitch choices.
-At about 2:00 the student Kevin, launches right in using 3 pitches to improvise on.
+At about 2:00 the student Kevin, enthusiastically launches in using 3 pitches to improvise on.
 (A,C and D)

 You can't make mistakes when you are improvising!
 Some of the phrases you come up with will sound better than others but if you use a "let's see what happens" attitude, little by little, you'll get more adept at it.
+You'll start to think like a composer, developing your opinions on what excites you with sound and you'll make choices based on personal preferences.

 It's good to improvise with people who you like.
 You have to feel totally comfortable with them and not inhibited in any way.
 Here are two of my kids improvising with me.